What Ivanka Did This Week: Birthday Parties, Lawsuits & Campaigning In Nevada

 Sunday, October 28

-Ivanka shared a picture of the White House's American flag flown at half-staff to honour the victims of the synagogue shooting, following a proclamation from her father U.S. President Donald Trump.
+Ivanka shared a picture of the White House's American flag flown at half-staff to honor the victims of the synagogue shooting, following a proclamation from her father President Donald Trump.

 As a mark of solemn respect for the victims at The Tree of Life Synagogue in Pittsburgh, PA, POTUS issued a Proclamation that the flag of the United States be flown at half-staff at the White House, at all military posts & naval stations & on all naval vessels of the Federal Govt pic.twitter.com/ltA3Lemd3u— Ivanka Trump (@IvankaTrump) October 28, 2018